Searching for the best things to do in Bratislava?

 15) The UFO Observation Lookout And Restaurant Will Be Unforgettable

-You simply cannot miss the UFO Tower as it stands tall in the Bratislava skyscape.
-It is a few minute’s walk from Bratislava’s Old Town.
+You cannot miss the UFO Tower.
+It stands tall in the Bratislava skyscape.

-You can literally see the UFO Tower from just about everywhere in the city.
+You can see the UFO Tower from just about everywhere in the city.
 The New Bridge or UFO Bridge spans the Danube River.

-The space ship looking observation tower and the restaurant can be reached by a short elevator ride and offers unparalleled views of not only Bratislava but the surrounding countryside as well.
+They offer unparalleled views of not only Bratislava but the surrounding countryside as well.

-With a rich and long history such as Bratislava has, you are bound to see monuments, memorials, and figures as you explore Slovakia’s capital city.
+With a rich and long history as Bratislava has, you are bound to see monuments, memorials, and figures as you explore Slovakia’s capital city.

-But here I am specifically referring to the whimsical bronze statues that surprise and delight locals and tourists alike in Bratislava.
+I am specifically referring to the whimsical bronze statues that surprise and delight locals and tourists alike in Bratislava.

 Unique and unusual statues are found everywhere in Bratislava.
 They add an interesting and fun element to your things to do in Bratislava list.